aaronbloomfield/ics/hws/hw-rootkits.md

 The challenge for this task is that you have to find out some information about the host system and then send that over a network connection.
 This all has to happen when `sha384sum` is run.

 One can find out a lot of information about the system.
 For this part, though, we aren't as focused on *what* you can find out, but instead *how* you send that information back.
 The information we want is the output of `lsb_release -a`.
-On the VirtualBox image, it would print out:
+On the Virginia Cyber Range, it would print out:

 ```
 No LSB modules are available.